Tracy Shaw: Career

 Her best known work is as Maxine Peacock in the long-running soap opera Coronation Street.
 However, Shaw came into conflict with the show's bosses after they reportedly tried to cut her pay by £20,000 a year and she bowed out from her role as a result.
 Shaw's character met a tragic end in the episode screened on 13 January 2003, when she was murdered by Richard Hillman (played by Brian Capron).

 She has also appeared in numerous ITV dramas.
 In 2003, Shaw appeared as Sally in the stage play The Blue Room, starring alongside Jason Connery.

 Since the birth of her children Shaw has made the occasional return to acting and has performed in several national tours including Mum's the Word (2010), Busy Body (2011) and The Cat and the Canary (2021), as well as lead roles in pantomimes in Worthing and Southsea.

 She also had a short lived pop career in 1998, releasing two singles on the Love This Records record label, "Ridin' High" and a cover of Lonnie Gordon's top 10 hit, "Happenin' All Over Again".

 Personal life

 In May 1996 she was presented with the Rear of the Year title.
-She had a series of high-profile romances including one with Alex Moscovich and also an engagement to Darren Day, which led to an array of media stories of cocaine use.
+She had a series of high-profile romances including engagement to Darren Day.

 She married Robert Ashworth in June 2001, but a series of early problems occurred including a row on a return flight from the Caribbean after she had been filming ITV's Wish You Were Here...?.
 In 2015 Ashworth blamed phone hacking for ruining his career and marriage.

-In 2003, her father Karl Shaw was featured in an article in the News of the World, and said that Shaw survived on "three bottles of wine and a packet of crisps a day".
-He also said that if "she carries on this way it will kill her".
-She made moves to turn her life around including spending two months in rehab in America and leaving her husband.
-Before this she had set up an eating disorder charity called The Tracy Shaw Foundation which helps teenagers combat eating disorders, as she had struggled with anorexia during the 1990s, and at one stage her weight plunged below six stone.